craftcms/commerce-stripe/README.md

 ## Subscriptions

+The Stripe plugin provides an interface between Commerce’s subscriptions system and Stripe’s [Billing](https://stripe.com/docs/subscriptions) APIs.

 ### Creating a Subscription Plan

-1. Every subscription plan must first be [created in the Stripe dashboard](https://dashboard.stripe.com/test/subscriptions/products).
+Plans must first be configured in the [Stripe dashboard](https://dashboard.stripe.com/test/subscriptions/products).

-1. In the Craft control panel, navigate to **Commerce** → **Settings** → **Subscription plans** and create a new subscription plan.
+1. In the Craft control panel, navigate to **Commerce** → **Store Settings** → **Plans**, and click **+ New subscription plan**;
+1. Select **Stripe** from the **Gateway** dropdown;
+1. Choose a plan name from the **Gateway plan** dropdown;

+> [!NOTE]
+> Plans in Stripe are configured separately for live and test mode!
+You may see a different list of plans depending on which keys you’re working with.

 ### Subscription Options

-In addition to the values you POST to Commerce’s `commerce/subscriptions/subscribe` action, the Stripe gateway supports these options.
+In addition to the values you POST to Commerce’s [`commerce/subscriptions/subscribe` action](https://craftcms.com/docs/commerce/4.x/dev/controller-actions.html#post-subscriptions-subscribe), the Stripe gateway supports these options:

 #### `trialDays`

 The first full billing cycle will start once the number of trial days lapse.
 Default value is `0`.

 ### Cancellation Options

+In addition to the values you POST to Commerce’s [`commerce/subscriptions/cancel` action](https://craftcms.com/docs/commerce/4.x/dev/controller-actions.html#post-subscriptions-cancel), the Stripe gateway supports these options:

 #### `cancelImmediately`